projectara/greybus-spec/source/control.rst

 .. c:function:: int hotplug(u8 svc_device_id, u8 module_id, u16 id_data_size, u8 id_data[]);

-    This operation is sent by the SVC to the AP to inform it that a module has been inserted and is now present in the endo.
+    This operation is sent by the SVC to the AP to inform it that a module has been inserted and is now present in the Endo.
 The module id indicates the subject of the request.
 The hotplug notification provides identifying data that the SVC acquired from the module in its response to the SVC identify request.